isorna/dropcommander/docs/en/dzc/special-rules.md

 ### Wide

-_Some units are familiar with active fighting far away from any allies, completing objectives on their own with limited support._
+_Some units are familiar with active fighting far away from any allies, completing objectives on their own with limited support_.

 This unit doubles the usual distance of its coherency.